Degree: Ph.D. Brown University

-Publications include La fe indígena en la escritura: resistencia e identidad en la obra de Guamán Poma de Ayala (Universidad Nacional Mayor de San Marcos Press, 2006); Durmiendo en el agua (Sleeping Under Water, short fiction, Editorial Mundo Ajeno, 2008); two special issues of Cuaderno Internacional de Estudios Humanísticos y Literatura entitled "Beyond the Convent: Colonial Women’s Voices and Daily Challenges in Spanish America" (2005) and “Mirrors and Mirages: Women’s Gaze in Hispanic Literature and Visual Arts” (forthcoming 2015), one monographic issue of Letras Femeninas: “Mirada de mujer: narrativas femeninas de lo visual y narrativas visuales de lo femenino” (2014), and more than 50 articles on race, ethnicity and identity, women's and gender studies, visual studies and television studies.
-Her latest books, Nobles de papel: identidades oscilantes y genealogías borrosas de María Joaquina Inca y su familia (Iberoamericana Vervuert, 2016), recipient of the 2017 LASA-Peru Flora Tristan Book Award, and Women's Negotiations and Textual Agency in Latin America, 1500-1799 (Routledge, 2017), co-edited with M. Díaz (University of Kentucky).
+Publications include La fe andina en la escritura: resistencia e identidad en la obra de Guamán Poma de Ayala (Universidad Nacional Mayor de San Marcos Press, 2006); Durmiendo en el agua (Sleeping Under Water, short fiction, Editorial Mundo Ajeno, 2008); four special issues in journals Cuaderno Internacional de Estudios Humanísticos y Literatura (“Beyond the Convent: Colonial Women’s Voices and Daily Challenges in Spanish America”, 2005, and “Mirrors and Mirages: Women’s Gaze in Hispanic Literature and Visual Arts”, 2015), Letras Femeninas (“Mirada de mujer: narrativas femeninas de lo visual y narrativas visuales de lo femenino”, 2014), Letras (“Más allá de los 400 años: Guamán Poma revisitado, 2020), and more than 60 articles on race, ethnicity and identity, women’s and gender studies, visual studies and television studies.
+Her second book, Nobles de papel: identidades oscilantes y genealogías borrosas en los descendientes de la realeza inca (Iberoamericana Vervuert, 2016), received the 2017 LASA-Peru Flora Tristan Book Award.
+She is co-editor of Women’s Negotiations and Textual Agency in Latin America, 1500-1799 (Routledge, 2017) and Colonial Latin American Literatures in Transition (Cambridge UP, 2022).